Andrusska/d-spsim/README.md

 	- All unused clothes can be dumped in one room with
 	 ```<dumpclothes />```

-- 16th September, 2014: Pick up all the clothes edition
+- 16th September, 2014: "Pick up all the clothes"-edition
 	- Added the clothes import
 	- Bras for the world
 	- Reworked the default.xml clothes-section